rayguang/thundercore/readme.md

 1. A C++ API wrapper that provides standard API endpoints to interact with any 3rd party code.
 In our case, a HTML/Javascript UI.
 1. A middleware which relays the JSON message from front-end to backend trading engine.
 Currently this is coded in Node.JS.
 A GO version is under development.

-### Todo
-1. Review firewall rules on the trading host 35.199.2.70.
-For example only white list the pusher server and exchange api servers, the rest traffic in/to any other IPs should be blocked.
-1. Implement past trades for the exchange, which shows the trades filled of the whole exchange.
-This is can be done either via a public REST request or websocket.
-1. Extend websocket project.
-I have build websocket for Binance orderbook (C++) and coinbase pro/kraken in python for websocket ticker as demo code.
-Either of them can be extended to other exchanges with full websocket for orderbook, ticker price and real time filled trades.
-1. Activate all the API functions for front-end.
-The current UI only implements a small portion of the APIs that provided by the backend.
-It can be easily extended with more sophiscated features, such as aggregated stats and analytics as well as advanced trading algorithm.

 ### Directory Structure

 #### $HOME/API